ECEG 390

 Prerequisites

 ECEG 210 and MATH 211 (or their equivalents) are the prerequisites for this course.
-Other courses or previous experience can be substituted for the prerequisite courses with the permission of the instructor.
+Other courses or previous experience may be substituted for the prerequisite courses with the permission of the instructor.

 Class Meetings